CoAP: Echo, Request-Tag, and Token Processing

 body integrity (Section 3.5.1) incurs no overhead if no messages are

-lost (more precisely: in OSCORE, if no operations are aborted due to
+lost (more precisely, in OSCORE, if no operations are aborted due to

-when block-wise request operations happen rarely (in OSCORE, if there
+operations happen rarely (in OSCORE, if there is always only one

-is always only one request block-wise operation in the replay
+request block-wise operation in the replay window).

 In those situations, no message has any Request-Tag option set, and

-that can be recycled indefinitely.
+the Request-Tag value can be recycled indefinitely.

 When the absence of a Request-Tag option cannot be recycled any more